Time and Memory Efficient Parallel Algorithm for Structural Graph Summaries and two Extensions to Incremental Summarization and $k$-Bisimulation for Long $k$-Chaining: Graph Models and Graph Summarization

-Structural graph summarization is the task of finding a condensed representation $SG$ (short for ``summary graph'') of an input graph $G$ such that a set of chosen features are equivalent in $SG$ and the original graph~\cite{DBLP:journals/tcs/BlumeRS21,DBLP:journals/vldb/CebiricGKKMTZ19}.
+Structural graph summarization is the task of finding a condensed representation $SG$ (short for ``summary graph'') of an input graph $G$ such that selected characteristics of the original graph are preserved in $SG$~\cite{DBLP:journals/tcs/BlumeRS21,DBLP:journals/vldb/CebiricGKKMTZ19}.
 Intuitively, structural graph summarization means that we can conduct specific tasks~-- \eg counting the vertices with a specific type label~-- on the structural graph summary $SG$ instead of~$G$.
 The fundamental idea of structural graph summaries is that the task can be completed much faster on the graph summary than on the original graph.

 To compute a structural \textbf{graph summary} $SG$ for a given data graph~$G$, we partition the data graph into disjoint sets of vertices.
 We partition the vertices based on equivalence of the subgraphs around them~\cite{DBLP:journals/tcs/BlumeRS21}.
 Equivalence relations describe any graph partitioning in a formal way.
 We call the respective subgraphs containing the information necessary to determine the equivalence of two vertices the \textbf{schema structure} of the vertices.
 Which \textbf{features} of the input graph are considered in determining equivalence of schema structures is defined by the \textbf{graph summary model}.
 For different tasks, different features of the summarized vertices are of interest, \eg the number of summarized vertices for cardinality computation or the data source for data search.
 This information about the summarized vertices is called the \textbf{payload}.
+Formally, a structural graph summary model is a $3$-tuple of a data graph $G$, an equivalence relation~$\sim$, and a set of payload elements $\PAY$.

-Formally, a structural graph summary model is a $3$-tuple of a data graph $G$, an equivalence relation~$\sim$, and a set of payload elements $\PAY$. \begin{definition} A \textbf{structural graph summary model} is a tuple $(G, \sim, \PAY)$, where $G$~is the data graph, $\sim$ is an equivalence relation over vertices in~$G$, and $\PAY$ is a set of payload elements. \end{definition}
+\begin{definition} A \textbf{structural graph summary model} is a tuple $(G, \sim, \PAY)$, where $G$~is the data graph, $\sim \subseteq V \times V$ is an equivalence relation over the vertices in~$G$, and $\PAY$ is a set of payload elements.
+Hence, the equivalence classes in~$\sim$ define a partition of the vertices in the graph~$G$. \end{definition}